natecostello/van_two_point_oh/blog/2021-11-2-8020-install/8020-install.md

 We spent a lot of time figuring out how to mount the electrical equipment in a way that was secure but removable without access to the backside.
 Similar to the gussets mentioned above, we opted to use screw-in tee-nuts.
 We had ok experience with tee-nuts on Van 1.0 but wanted something more secure.

 ![backside panel](back-panel.jpeg)
-_In the middle of this image you can see six brass colored M6 screw in tee-nuts.
-These receive the fasteners for the Multiplus mounting bracket and the two fasteners at the bottom of the Multiplus.
-Later we added four additional tee-nuts above the Multiplus mount location for the MPPT.
-Along the top of the panel are the additional 5/16" screw in tee-nuts for the 8020 gussets.
+_In the middle of this image you can see the tee-nuts for the Multiplus and 8020 gussets.
 All other attachments are just 5/16 fasteners, fender washers, and drop-in t-nuts._

 <details>